wyatt-radkiewicz/ben256dev-sht/README.md

 - sht could use a fully-commented header for the sake of providing a well documented interface.
 - sht has no helpful usage message.
 - sht has no shell-based argument autocompletion.
-- sht isn't portable and doesn't work on anything other than Linux.
+- sht may only work for Linux and Mac.
 - There's probably something you can come up that needs improved.
 If so, please make changes.